 Doug drills the depths of creativity and pushes the limits of ingenuity.
 In a world where "it's all been done before", Doug's striking imagery and visuals channel the raw emotion behind a melody to capture the soul of an artist and the essence of their song.

-An articulate and lively proponent of his craft, Doug has been embraced by the metal community and has been invited to speak at the 2012/2013 Canadian Noctis Valkyries Metal Festival.
+An articulate and lively proponent of his craft, Doug has been embraced by the metal community and has been invited to speak at the 2012/2013 Canadian Noctis Valkyries Metal Festival and at the Alberta Music Sessions.
 Recent projects include directing music videos for bands such as Divinity, Jung People, Morta Skuld, Orphan Hammer, Truck, Atomis, Mortillery, Walk As Chaos and Control Denied.

 Doug's work has been screened at the Calgary Underground Film Festival, Moon Jive Film Fest and his short film Ringfinger was featured at the Toronto International Film Festival.
 The Music Video for Walk As Chao's "Impasse" was nominated for Best Music Video at the 2013 Alberta Media Production Industries Association.
-Doug is currently working on projects with metal bands Death, Massacre, and Jung People.
+Doug is currently working on projects with metal bands Massacre and Exit Strategy .
 He also has aspirations to produce and direct a feature-length film in Calgary within the next few years.

 Doug is a master of collaboration, drawing people to his work and forging strong relationships across the arts and business community.
 With drive and business savvy, it's easy to understand how this creative mind has helped transition one of Calgary's longest running furniture stores, Ethan Allen, into an inspiring design hub.

 In an "it's been done before" world, obscurity is hard to come by, but Albertan music video director Doug Cook is forging forward, ambitious and hungry to change the landscape of independent filmmaking and music videos in Canada.